-There are three main types of formal council meetings which must be conducted in accordance with the Local Government Act 1993 and Regulation, and the Code of Meeting Practice. if a council has one:
+There are three main types of formal council meetings which must be conducted in accordance with the Local Government Act 1993 and the Regulation, and the code of meeting practice.

 Ordinary council meetings

 These meetings are the forum where the governing body conducts its core business.
 The general manager is responsible for giving each councillor and the public at least three days' notice of the time and place of each meeting as well as the agenda and business papers for that meeting.